 Amlodipine Besylate (am-LOE-di-peen BES-i-late), Olmesartan Medoxomil (ol-me-SAR-tan me-DOX-oh-mil)

 Treats high blood pressure.
-This medicine is a combination of a calcium channel blocker and an angiotensin receptor blocker.
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine is a combination of a calcium channel blocker (CCB) and an angiotensin receptor blocker (ARB).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to amlodipine or olmesartan or if you are pregnant.
 Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.